tradelinksolutions47/myvisitor/README.md

-# MyVisitor full Flutter project (ready for Codemagic)
+# MyVisitor (Flutter 3.x scaffold)

-Replace lib/ or edit as needed.
+Replace or edit as needed.